hoprnet/hoprnet/NETWORK_REGISTRY.md

 ### Production

-Before Dev NFT gets minted in production environment, "Dummy proxy" is used to faciliate the process.
+Before "Network_registry" NFT gets minted in production environment, "Dummy proxy" is used to faciliate the process.
 Deployer wallet in the CI/CD registers node and its peerId when calling `make register-nodes` (followed by more flags and arguments).
 Developers must follow these steps to register their node in the registry:

 1. Create a MetaMask wallet (note as “account”)